Chapter 3:

 Hendrix remained silent.

-Xxxxx lifted his hand and the coin appeared in it as though it’s always been there.
+Xxxxx lifted his hand, and a coin appeared as though it had always been there.

 The coin glistened.

 “I take that as a yes.
-Is that why you couldn’t tell me to just avoid the box altogether?”
+Is that why you couldn’t tell me to simply avoid the box altogether?”

 “Was Grandfather…”

-Xxxxx waddled over to the damaged kitchen counter and ran one finger along a crack.
+Xxxxx waddled to the damaged kitchen counter and ran a finger along a crack.

 He placed the coin on the counter and tapped it twice.